 - You can prove your condition with medical documentation and a doctor's assessment

-Other Useful SSDI Tips
+Other Useful Social Security Disability Insurance Tips

 Do not include irrelevant factors in your application

 The Social Security Administration (SSA) only considers if you are physically and mentally capable of obtaining suitable employment.
 That's it.
 They don't care if you feel no one will hire you with your condition or if you think you will be unable to pass an employment physical.
-The state of the job market in your area of residence or whether you can only find work that will not meet your financial needs is irrelevant to the SSA.
+The state of the job market in your area of residence or whether you can only find work that will not meet your financial needs is irrelevant to the Social Security Administration.

 Include your documentation

-With the SSA, you can never provide them with too much information.
+With the Social Security Administration, you can never provide them with too much information.
 Gather all the medical evidence you can, including physician notes, mental health records, blood work results, and MRI, CAT scan, and X-ray reports.
 Document every medical visit, test, prescription, and therapy received.
 Make a list of every doctor you see and every medicine you take.
 Keep a daily journal to record your pain and any events hindered by your disability.

 Follow doctor's orders